 The Flow Layout Supports Grids and Other Line-Oriented Presentations

 A flow layout object is a concrete layout object provided by UIKit.
 You typically use the flow layout object to implement grids—that is, rows and columns of items—but the flow layout supports any type of linear flow.
 Because it is not just for grids, you can use the flow layout to create interesting and flexible arrangements of your content both with and without subclassing.
 The flow layout supports items of different sizes, variable spacing of items, custom headers and footers, and custom margins without subclassing.
 And subclassing allows you to tweak the behavior of the flow layout class even further.

 Gesture Recognizers Can Be Used for Cell and Layout Manipulations

 Like all views, you can attach gesture recognizers to a collection view to manipulate the content of that view.
 Because a collection view involves the collaboration of multiple views, it helps to understand some basic techniques for incorporating gesture recognizers into your collection views.
-You can use gesture recognizers to tweak layout attributes or to manipulate items in the collection view.
+You can use gesture recognizers to tweak layout attributes or to manipulate items in a collection view.

 Custom Layouts Let You Go Beyond Grids

 You can subclass the basic layout object to implement custom layouts for your app.
 Even though designing a custom layout does not typically require a large amount of code, the more you understand how layouts work, the better you can design your layout objects to be efficient.
 The guide’s final chapter focuses on an example project with a full implementation of a custom layout.